robinerol/webgraph/README.md

     <tr>
       <td><code>subGraphHighlightColor</code></td>
       <td>string</td>
-      <td>The color used to highlight the subgraph that is being highlighted on a hover.</td>
+      <td>The color used to highlight the subgraph (nodes and edges) that is being highlighted on a hover.</td>
       <td><code>#fc9044</code></td>
     </tr>
     <tr>